andrearcaina/myFootprint/README.md

 # myFootprint
 A Carbon Footprint App with features including:
-- a daily test that calculates your CO2 Footprint
+- a daily test at the end of the day
-  - weekly, monthly, and annually!
+  - that calculates your CO2 Footprint weekly, monthly, and annually!
-  - will use the 'Earth Overshoot Day' formula
+  - will also use the 'Earth Overshoot Day' formula
 - a calendar of all your entries
+  - will also have all your answers per day
-  - this will have
+  - will also have the final output every Saturday
 - tips to improve your CO2 footprint
+  - this will be based on your answers per day

 ### ```Languages && Tools``` ###
 - JavaScript